Doki Doki Literature Club!: Merchandise

-Association to fan suicide and moral panic
+UK controversy

-On June 26, 2018, 15-year-old Ben Walmsley, a fan of Doki Doki Literature Club! from Bury St Edmunds in Suffolk, committed suicide.
-A moral panic surrounding the game occurred after Walmsley's father Darren claimed the game played a part in his son's suicide, but falsely claimed the game was played online and that characters could send messages to his son's phone.
+On June 26, 2018, 15-year-old Ben Walmsley, a fan of Doki Doki Literature Club! from Bury St Edmunds in Suffolk, died by suicide.
+His parents mentioned that he was sketching characters from the game and incorrectly stated, due to a misunderstanding of the game's mechanics, that it was played online and that characters could send messages to his son's phone.
+While his family and a coroner linked the game to his death, members of the Doki Doki Literature Club! community and others suggested Ben likely had pre-existing mental health issues and found themes in the game relatable, rather than the game itself causing the suicide.

-On June 28, 2018, Doki Doki Literature Club! was discussed on the current affairs TV programme Victoria Derbyshire on BBC News.
-Due to the suicides of Sayori and Yuri, host Victoria Derbyshire claimed that Doki Doki Literature Club! is "a risk to children" and that its graphics "are clearly aimed at young people", and then had a 30-minute conversation between two people about the game, Laura Dale from game news website Kotaku and Lorna Fraser of the mental health charity Samaritans, who discussed the game's claim that it is suitable for people over the age of 13.
-Most of this conversation was about paying attention to the mental health of children and listening to disclaimers.
+Days later, Victoria Derbyshire hosted a debate on her BBC News programme, questioning the effectiveness of a 13+ age rating given the game's mature content aimed at a young anime-style demographic.
+This led to a wider discussion in the media and in schools about parental supervision of online content and the need for greater awareness of mental health issues in children, with some critics arguing that the parents were deflecting responsibility onto the game rather than addressing pre-existing mental health struggles.

 In other media

 On January 1, 2018, the main characters of Doki Doki Literature Club! were added to Yandere Simulator as character skins for the titular character, with Salvato's permission.
-Later that year, Monika also appeared as a DLC avatar in Gaia Online, without Salvato's permission.
+Later that year, Monika also appeared as a DLC avatar in Gaia Online, however without Salvato's permission.